evnik/XcodeRN/Xcode12Beta3.md

-# Xcode 12 Beta 2 Release Notes
+# Xcode 12 Beta 3 Release Notes
 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12 beta 2 includes SDKs for iOS 14, iPadOS 14, tvOS 14, watchOS 7, and macOS 11.
-The Xcode 12 beta 2 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12 beta 2 requires a Mac running macOS Catalina 10.15.4 or later.
+Xcode 12 beta 3 includes SDKs for iOS 14, iPadOS 14, tvOS 14, watchOS 7, and macOS 11.
+The Xcode 12 beta 3 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12 beta 3 requires Apple silicon running macOS Big Sur 11 beta or later, or an Intel-based Mac running macOS Catalina 10.15.4 or later.

-For Xcode updates related to Apple silicon, see [Xcode 12 for macOS Universal Apps Beta 2 Release Notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-for-macos-universal-apps-beta-release-notes).

 ### General

-#### Known Issues for macOS Universal Apps Beta 2
+#### Resolved in Xcode 12 beta 3

-*   SwiftUI code that uses SpriteKit may not compile.
+*   Fixed an issue that prevented compilation of SwiftUI code that uses SpriteKit.
 (63350569)

-*   To build the Release configuration or run the Profile action on a simulated iOS device, set the Build Active Architecture Only build setting to Yes for both the Debug and Release configurations.
-(64317985)

-*   Projects fail to build for simulated devices.
-(65077539)

-    **Workaround**: Specify `x86_64` as the build architecture.
+*   Compilable code completions for SwiftUI APIs now correctly handle overloaded methods.
+(64037686)

+*   Fixed a crash that sometimes occurred when adding an Apple ID account to Xcode’s Accounts preferences pane.
+(64806671) (FB7798083)

+*   Xcode 12 beta 3 supports iOS, tvOS, and watchOS device and simulated device development on Apple silicon.
+(64317985, 65077539, 65701094)

 #### Deprecations